-Hardware failures are responsible for problems such as when the user is not able to switch on the computer or is faced with a blue screen or overheating of the computer.
+Hardware failures are responsible for problems such as the computer not getting switched on by the user, it getting overheated or appearance of a blue screen.
 A computer can function only when all the components work well together.
-Consider a scenario, where there is a broken hard drive, which implies that it doesn't work.
-Alternatively, the computer can also mean that it is slow or gives an error message on the screen informing that one of the hardware components is having an issue.
+Consider a scenario where there is a broken hard drive.
+This implies that the computer could stop working.
+Alternatively, it could also mean that the computer becomes slow or gives an error message on the screen informing that one of the hardware components is having an issue.